 Things to Do

 Most people are surprised at how many things there are to do in Goa apart from the beach and nightlife.
-This includes water sports and adventure activities, hot air ballooning, cooking lessons, exploring old forts, seeing the spice plantations, browsing museums and art galleries, bird watching at Doctor Salim Ali Bird Sanctuary, hiking in the nature reserves, yoga and natural therapies, cruising along the Mandovi River in a private yacht, betting at the casinos, listening to live jazz music, and of course shopping (men might not be so keen though!).
-Active travelers can go on these off-beat electric bicycle tours and walking tours.
+This includes water sports and adventure activities, hot air ballooning, cooking lessons, exploring old forts, seeing the spice plantations, browsing museums and art galleries, bird watching at Doctor Salim Ali Bird Sanctuary, hiking in the nature reserves, yoga and natural therapies, cruising along the Mandovi River in a private yacht, betting at the casinos, listening to live jazz music, and of course shopping.
+Active travelers can go on these off-beat electric bicycle tours or walking tours.

 Three of the main things to do in Goa are: